open-education-hub/operating-systems/content/chapters/compute/lab/content/copy-on-write.md

 This ensures that read-only sections remain shared, while writable sections are shared as long as their contents remain unchanged.
 When changes happen, the process making the change receives a unique frame as a modified copy of the original frame _on demand_.

-In the image below we have the state of the child and parent processes right after `fork()` returns in both of them.
+In the image below, we have the state of the child and parent processes right after `fork()` returns in both of them.
 See how each has its own VAS, both of them being mapped to (mostly) the same PAS.

 ![Copy-on-Write](../media/copy-on-write-initial.svg)